Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Online Algorithm under Bandit Information Feedback Structure

 \subsection{Further Related Work}

-While the closely related work has already been discussed, in this section, broader related work will be discussed.

 \emph{Combinatorial learning.} Our work is related to the literature on online combinatorial learning.
-While in our work, we study the design of efficient online learning algorithms for combinatorial problems whose loss function is not necessarily linear in the chosen action, the work on combinatorial learning focuses on linear loss functions; see, for example, \cite{abernethy2008competing, uchiya2010algorithms, cesa2012combinatorial, audibert2014regret, chen2013combinatorial, combes2015combinatorial}, and \cite{zimmert2019beating}.
-Here, the learner's loss is a inner product of a $d$-dimensional action $z_t$ and loss vector $a_t$.
+While in our work we study the design of efficient online learning algorithms for combinatorial problems whose loss function is not necessarily linear in the chosen action, the work on combinatorial learning mostly focuses on linear loss functions; see, for example, \cite{abernethy2008competing, uchiya2010algorithms, cesa2012combinatorial, audibert2014regret, chen2013combinatorial, combes2015combinatorial}, and \cite{zimmert2019beating}.
 This line of work examines both the full-information and bandit settings.
-In the full-information setting, the learner observes the loss vector $a_t$, while in the bandit setting, only the loss $a_t^Tz_t$ is observable.
 The standard exponentially weighted average forecaster obtains a tight $\bigO{m\sqrt{T\log{\frac{d}{m}}}}$ regret in the full-information setting, where $m$ is the maximum $\ell_1$-norm of action vectors (\cite{audibert2014regret}).
 The state-of-the-art regret bound for the bandit setting is $\bigO{\sqrt{dm^3T\log \frac{d}{m}}}$, as reported in several papers (\cite{bubeck2012towards}, \cite{cesa2012combinatorial}, \cite{hazan2016volumetric}).
 Our framework achieves matching regret with respect to $T$ in the full-information setting without requiring the loss function to be linear.
 We get a worse regret (proportional to $T^{2/3}$) for the bandit setting to account for the non-linearity in loss functions.